MatFuse: Controllable Material Generation with Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we present \modelname, a learning approach for the generation of SVBRDF material reflectance maps with diffusion models.
-The proposed approach specifically leverages the generative capabilities of the recent diffusion approaches to produce high-quality SVBRDF maps, supporting both conditional and unconditional synthesis.
+In this paper, we present \modelname, a learning approach for the generation of materials in the form of reflectance maps with diffusion models.
+The proposed approach specifically leverages the generative capabilities of recent diffusion methods to produce high-quality SVBRDF maps, supporting conditional and unconditional synthesis.

-Inspired by the compositionality paradigm, \modelname supports extensive multimodal conditioning, thus providing deep control over the generation process.
-In particular, \modelname is trained to generate novel materials starting a simple sketch, as well as a material sample; it also supports conditioning combinations, e.g., sketch + color palette, to further constrain the synthesized output.
+Inspired by the compositionality paradigm, \modelname supports extensive multimodal conditioning, thus providing control over the generation process.
+In particular, \modelname generates novel materials starting from a simple sketch, material samples, or textual descriptions, and supports conditioning combinations, e.g., sketch + color palette.
+Additionally, \modelname introduces a novel ``volumetric inpainting'' strategy to perform map-level material editing.
+To do so, we propose a multi-encoder VQ-VAE, which learns a disentangled latent representation for each map.

-Finally, \modelname can act as a material estimator, by predicting the SVBRDF maps when provided with a material image and input.
-Experimental results show that our model is able to generate high-quality materials and is on par with the state-of-the-art methods on the SVBRDF estimation task.

-We believe that \modelname can be a promising solution to build upon for future material generation tasks, by extending the conditioning mechanism and exploring methodologies to achieve higher resolution under limited resource constraints. {
+\modelname can be a promising solution to build upon for material generation tasks, by extending the conditioning mechanism to include additional input modalities (e.g., semantic segmentation) and output controls (e.g., enforcing tileability), as well as exploring methodologies and architectures to support higher resolution with limited resources.